Demonstrate leadership in Indigenous Relations.

 • Good support from community but not a high level of awareness of company efforts; some evidence from community of increasingly positive impacts of company’s programs and activities

-PAR Costs & Requirements
+PAIR Costs & Requirements

 Committed

-• CCAB Membership
+• CCIB Membership

 $2,500 to $10,000*

-• PAR Application Fee
+• PAIR Application Fee

 $1000